Charles Rennie Mackintosh mural

 In a modern context, you could start this now!
 If you have a group of creative friends who you trust to give you feedback on your work, you could create a collective together.

-Celebrate Culture
+3. Celebrate Your Culture

 Mackintosh was inspired a lot by the Celtic Revival, which saw many Scottish and Irish creatives look to their traditional culture for inspiration.

 What is your traditional culture and how can you use your ancestral history to come through in your work?
-Many cultures have their traditions surrounding creative work, including visuals, craft processes, and approaches to design.
+Many cultures have their own traditions surrounding creative work, including visuals, craft processes, and approaches to design.

 Also, culture in itself is an ever-changing thing.
 Traditional Scottish Culture is very different from modern Scottish Culture.
 You can use people’s assumptions to your advantage.
 To many, the only experience they have of Scottish culture is kilts, tartan, swearing, and Groundskeeper Willie, but that doesn’t represent what actual Scottish life is like today.
-What do people misunderstand about your history and ancestry?
-Now is a chance to change their opinion.

 What makes a good designer is being able to display their personality in their work.
 If you feel strongly attached to your history and culture, let that shine in your work.
 You will let people learn more about what is important to you and who you are.
 It will also showcase your culture in a new way.

-Asking Nature
+4. Asking Nature

 As designers, we are problem solvers.
 If we are looking at a problem there is a fair chance that there is a solution in nature.
 You could look to nature to inspire the shapes of your design and how your design functions.
 Take a look at Biomimicry, where designers are using nature to give them the answers in their design.